 A Value Sketch Provides A Roadmap For A Potent Visual Effect

-In this lesson we’ll paint a quiet winter scene with trees, woods, some snow cover and a slow-running winter stream.
+In this easy watercolor painting lesson we paint a quiet winter scene with trees, woods, some snow cover and a slow-running winter stream.
 It’s a simple color scheme and a simple composition based on a few large shapes.

 Visual Power In A Simple Scene

 It is easy to underestimate the power of simplicity.

 This painting is based on a simplified drawing of the scene and the individual elements that make it up.
 The simple drawing was overlaid with the simplest of value arrangements.
 The simple values were translated into color using a limited palette of cool analogous colors with a hint of complementary warm.

 We’ll work from a simple value composition in which we divided our picture space into three areas – foreground, middle ground, and background.
 We then applied a different value over each space, joining some of our separate objective elements into the larger value areas.